DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_6_Prose.md

-# THE TRANSLATOR'S BURDEN — Chapter 6: â€œEvolution of Resistanceâ€ Three months after the purge, the archive moved with a new, brittle calm.
+# Chapter 6: â€œEvolution of Resistanceâ€

+Three months after the purge, the archive moved with a new, brittle calm.
 The banners were the same red; the scanners only more numerous.
 But the people who carried the old truths had changed their methods.

 They no longer trusted a single cache or a single keeper.
 The tablets taught them that survival required division, artistry, and patience.
 Methodius had learned from loss.